On decoder-only architecture for speech-to-text and large language model integration: Results and discussions

 \subsection{Decoder-only vs Encoder-Decoder}

 Finally, the results for the randomly initialized decoder-only model are shown as system D1 in Table 1.
 This model achieves only slightly worse (0.4 lower BLEU score) performance compared to the seq2seq baseline.
-Considering that the total parameter for the decoder-only model is significantly lower than the seq2seq baseline, this performance verifies the potential of the decoder-only architecture for general speech modeling.
+But the total parameter for the decoder-only model in our study is also significantly lower than the seq2seq baseline.
+We think that decoder-only architecture can be more parameter efficient than the encoder-decoder architecture.
+This is because a single module is used to learn representations for both source and target sequences in the former while separate modules (encoder \emph{and} decoder) are used to generate representations for source and target sequences in the latter.
+This sharing of parameters to process input and output jointly can bring out better parameter efficiency in the decoder-only architecture.
+Our results do seem to validate this theory.
+In future, we will conduct more extensive analysis of how model size effects performance in these 2 architectures.